wpexpertsio/password-protected/readme.txt

 If the admin login screen insteads shows the Password Protected field, you will need to access your site via SFTP/SSH and delete the Password Protected plugin folder in the plugins folder `wp-content/plugins/password-protected`.

-= How can I redirect to a different domain name when logging out? = If passing a redirect URL using 'redirect_to' when logging out you need you may need to use the [allowed domain names](https://codex.wordpress.org/Plugin_API/Filter_Reference/allowed_redirect_hosts) filter to allow redirecting to an external domain.

 = Where can I report bugs and issues? =
 Please log issues and bugs on the plugin's [GitHub page](https://github.com/benhuson/password-protected/issues).
 You can also submit suggested enhancements if you like.